 Department of Health Sciences Speech and Hearing Program

-The Master of Arts degree program in Speech Pathology and Audiology provides students with the necessary clinical and academic expertise to obtain employment in clinical and research positions.
-The program maintains an active, nationally accredited speech-language and hearing clinic and has student externship liaisons with many hospitals, clinics, and schools in the Greater Cleveland area.
-The graduate academic program holds accreditation from the Council on academic Accreditation (CAA) of the American Speech-Language-Hearing Association (ASHA).
+The Master of Arts degree program in Speech Pathology and Audiology provides students with the necessary clinical and academic expertise to obtain employment as a Speech-Language Pathologist in clinical and/or research positions.
+The program maintains an active speech-language and hearing clinic and has student externship liaisons with many hospitals, clinics, and schools in the Greater Cleveland area.
+The graduate academic program holds accreditation from the Council on Academic Accreditation (CAA) of the American Speech-Language-Hearing Association (ASHA).

 Faculty Research and Publications

-Faculty members are active in a wide variety of research areas and their research is published in international and national scholarly journals.
-The program features state-of-the-art facilities for research, instruction, and service delivery.
-Graduate students are encouraged to pursue independent research by completing a master’s thesis.
+Faculty members are active in a wide variety of research areas, and their research is published in international and national scholarly journals.
+The program features state-of-the-art clinic and audiology facilities for research, instruction, and service delivery.
+Graduate students are encouraged to pursue independent research by completing a master's thesis.

 Current faculty information can be located on the Cleveland State University Faculty Profile page.